Tom Horn - Orchestra Leader

 As a soloist Tom performed a number of works with various orchestras including all the Vivaldi Seasons, The Lark Ascending by Vaughan Williams, Shindler’s List by John Williams, Tzigane by Ravel and both the Mendelssohn and Bruch violin concerti.

 Tom now has a career as a violin teacher and freelance, playing in and around London.
 He teaches for the Buckinghamshire music service and conducts the Aylesbury Youth Orchestra, with whom he was invited to play at the Music for Youth festival in Birmingham two years running.
 After the success of the Haydnathon where Tom performed all 104 symphonies, he is in the planning stages of a similar challenge with the Mozart Symphonies next year.
 He continues playing and conducting with various orchestras and ensembles across the South East and is now enjoying experimenting as a jazz violinist.

-Clive Osgood - Rehearsal Pianist
+Clive Osgood - Assistant Chorus Master and Rehearsal Accompanist

 After completing his undergraduate studies at Bangor University, Clive Osgood undertook an MA in Musicology at the University of Cardiff.
 He was then awarded an organ scholarship at Salisbury Cathedral before training to be a teacher in London.
 He is currently completing a doctorate in composition at the University of Surrey.
 He is the Director of Music at St Bartholomew’s Church, Haslemere.

 His compositions include instrumental, chamber and choral music as well as musicals.
 In 2006 his anthem Do not Fear was performed on the Sunday Worship programme on Radio 4.
 His other recent compositions include a setting of the Stabat Mater and a piano quintet.
 He has had music performed in several Cathedrals including St Paul’s and Westminster Abbey and is currently working on a string quartet.
 Clive is currently working on a commission for HMS.